be-part/BP-NC-Games-Frontend/README.md

 ## Further Information

 This project was created during participation in Northcoders Bootcamp.
-Using their framework, I built a backend project over the course of several days and weeks to improve my Javascript, Express, Jest and SuperJests skills - as well as to later incorporate it in a front-end project.
+Using their framework, I built a frontend project over the course of several days and weeks to improve my React, HTML and CSS skills.

 [Back to top](#bp-house-of-games-api)